-The property been formed from a former school house.
+An entrance vestibule has been formed to the front and a conservatory erected to the rear.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.